-- 14. The firms applying these regulations must notify the Commission and the dtic of the agreement or practice within 30 business days of implementation. - 14.1.
-Notification to the Commission should be sent to exemption.conditions@compcom.co.za. - 14.2.
-Notification to the dtic should be sent to exemptions@thedtic.gov.za. - 15.
-The firms applying these regulations must keep minutes of meetings held and written records of any agreements or practices falling within the scope of the exemptions set out in these Regulations.
+- 20. The firms which have obtained approval in terms of sub-regulation 11.1must notify the Commission and the dtic of the agreement or practice within 30 business days of implementation. - 20.1.
+Notification to the Commission should be sent to exemption.conditions@compcom.co.za. - 20.2.
+Notification to the dtic should be sent to exemptions@thedtic.gov.za. - 21.
+The firms which have obtained approval in terms of sub-regulation 11.1 must keep minutes of meetings held and written records of any agreements or practices falling within the scope of the exemptions set out in these Regulations. - 22.
+The Commission may, at any time, request minutes of meetings and written records contemplated in regulation 19. - 23.
+The firms which have obtained approval in terms of sub-regulation 11.1 shall comply with the Commission's request for information within 30 days.